Scale video delivery and monitor network traffic by using eCDNs with Microsoft Stream

 Configure "Microsoft Teams" production type events through Microsoft Teams and Yammer for your eCDN solution

-If you plan to create "Quick start" live events through Microsoft Teams or Yammer you will need to configure your eCDN provider to be integrated with Microsoft Teams as well.
+If you plan to create Teams production type (formerly known as "Quick Start") live events through Microsoft Teams or Yammer you will need to configure your eCDN provider to be integrated with Microsoft Teams as well.

 Get to video analytics reports for your eCDN solution

-Some video delivery providers also provide analytics reports giving deeper information about playback sessions, viewers, and/or quality of service.
-If your provider gave you an analytics report URL template to configure when you setup the provider in Stream admin, then owners of videos or events can easily get to the analytics report for a specific video or event.
+As noted above, some eCDN solutions also provide analytics reports that give deeper information about playback sessions, viewers, and/or quality of service.
+If your provider gave you an analytics report URL template to configure when you set up the provider in the Stream admin panel, then owners of videos or events can easily get to the analytics report for a specific video or event.

 Owners of videos will see an Analytics tab directly under the video.
 On this tab there will be a link for owners to easily get to the analytics report for this specific video in the video delivery provider's system.